MICHAEL CLAYTON

 Then there is George Clooney as the legal firm's 'fixer', or janitor, Michael Clayton.

-My only reservation about him here is that in his climactic confrontation with Karen, he doesn't quite display the full level of self-disgust that is warranted, when he says how easily he can be bought off.
+My only reservation about him here is that in his climactic confrontation with Karen he doesn't quite convey the level of self-disgust that the scene requires, but maybe that's me being harsh.

-Apart from that though this film is a beaut.
+Apart from that small reservation though this film is a beauty.

 Comments